VedantKh/emed-final-project/app/docs/project_plan.md

   - Always use concrete, real-world examples and NEVER use hypothetical placeholders like "City A" or "Company B" in prompts.
 Always refer to actual companies, cities, technologies, or other entities by their real names.
   - Include relevant industry data, regulatory considerations (HIPAA, ACA requirements), and market context
   - Present realistic financial implications, member impact statistics, and media/public reaction details
-- [ ] **Establish question sets**:
+- [ ] **Establish question sets for each scenario (crossout only when all are complete)**:
+  - [x] Pandemic Response Crisis
+  - [ ] Data Breach & Privacy Crisis
+  - [ ] Pharmaceutical Pricing Crisis
-  - For each scenario, create 3 complex decision points with multiple viable approaches
+  - For each scenario, create 3 complex decision points with multiple viable approaches.
+  - Frame each question in very simple language, targeting smart 9th graders with your language
-  - Design follow-up questions that probe ethical reasoning, stakeholder prioritization, and long-term strategic thinking
+  - Design 3 open ended follow-up questions
-  - Include specific tradeoffs between financial performance, member outcomes, regulatory compliance, and public perception

 ### Phase 2: **Scoring & Rubric Implementation**